Andrology

 Clinical and Experimental Reproductive Medicine (CERM) is a premier journal dedicated to advancing the field of reproductive medicine.
 Published by the Korean Society of Reproductive Medicine, it aims to disseminate high-quality research and innovative clinical practices in reproductive health and medicine.
 With its Q3 ranking in reproductive medicine for 2023, CERM is positioned as a significant resource for researchers and practitioners seeking to stay current with the latest developments and findings in the field.
 Since its inception in 2011, CERM has provided a vital platform for original research articles, review papers, and case studies that cover a range of topics, including fertility treatments, reproductive endocrinology, and embryology.
 Researchers benefit from its accessibility, inspiring new insights and evidence-based approaches to clinical practices.
 Based in South Korea, its rigorous peer-reviewed publication process ensures that all contributions meet high academic standards, making it an invaluable asset for anyone engaged in reproductive health research or practice.

-Advancing men's health through innovative research.
+Advancing reproductive health through systems biology.